Unresolved sources naturally contribute to PeV $\gamma$-ray diffuse emission observed by Tibet AS$\gamma$

 \section{Source population}

-The goal of this paper is to predict the unresolved sources contribution to galactic $\gamma$-ray emission in TeV and sub-PeV energy domain.
+It is naturally expected that sources provide a relevant contribution to high energy $\gamma$-ray Galactic emission, see e.g. \cite{Ahlers:2013xia} for an estimate of the total emission expected from different classes of Galactic sources.
+However, the key point is to quantify the fraction of sources that are not resolved by experiments, since these generate a cumulative diffuse emission that adds up to the one produced by CR interactions.
+The goal of this paper is to predict the unresolved pulsar-powered sources contribution to galactic $\gamma$-ray emission in TeV and sub-PeV energy domain.
 In order to estimate this quantity, we consider the information provided by HGPS in the energy range $1\, {\rm TeV} \le E_\gamma \le 100\,{\rm TeV}$.

 We assume that average source emission spectrum can be described by a power-law with exponential cutoff, i.e. $\varphi(E_\gamma) \propto E_{\gamma}^{-\beta} \, \exp\left(-E_{\gamma}/E_{\rm cut}\right)$.
 The index $\beta$ is given by the average spectral index of sources included in the HGPS catalog, i.e. $\beta = 2.3$.
 The cutoff energy is chosen as $E_{\rm cut} = 500\,{\rm TeV}$.
 This value is not yet constrained and it corresponds to assuming that TeV source spectrum observed by H.E.S.S. can be extrapolated with a moderate suppression in the sub-PeV region.